fieldtrip/website/tutorial/cluster_permutation_timelock.md

     save stat_ERF_planar_FICvsFC stat

 The output can also be obtained from [ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/cluster_permutation_timelock/stat_ERF_planar_FICvsFC.mat](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/cluster_permutation_timelock/stat_ERF_planar_FICvsFC.mat).
-If you need to reload the statistics output, us
+If you need to reload the statistics output, use:

     load stat_ERF_planar_FICvsFC

-We now calculate the raw effect in the average with planar gradient data using the following configuratio
+We now calculate the raw effect in the average with planar gradient data using the following configuration:

     cfg = [];
     cfg.keeptrials = 'no';   % now only the average, not the single trials